-Our cabin rental is located in Southern Alberta which is beautiful and diverse, offering so much to see and do.
+Our cabin rental is located in Southern Alberta which is as beautiful as it is diverse, offering much to see and do.
 Here are some of our favorite day trip ideas.

 Waterton Lakes National Park